 Job search websites

-Many websites are devoted solely to helping candidates find work; these include Indeed and Monster, while others offer job postings and resume databases that allow you to search for potential employees.
+Many websites are devoted solely to helping candidates find work; these include Indeed and Monster.

 Advertise Your Juice Bar

-This section describes the product or services your business offers, including any unique features or benefits that might set your business apart from others offering similar products or services.
+This section describes the product or services your business, including any unique features or benefits that might set your business apart.

-If you are opening a juice bar, describe what types of juices and smoothies you will be selling, along with any other food items that may be available such as salads or sandwiches.
+If you are opening a juice bar, describe what types of juices you will be selling, along with any other food items that may be available.
 You may also want to include information about health claims or nutritional benefits related to your product offerings.

 The next step to open is advertising your juice bar.
 You can advertise in local newspapers and magazines and on social media sites like Facebook or Twitter.
 You can also post flyers at local businesses.

-You can also use QR Codes for promotions and coupons, the good part of this QR Code marketing strategy is that you can track the performance of it.
-You can see how many scans your QR codes get.
+Also, use QR Codes for promotions and coupons, the good part of this QR Code marketing strategy is that you can track the performance of it.
 The more people that know about your juice bar, the better chance of sales when it opens.